 There are various methods and strategies for learning vocabulary in methodology text books.
 The significant approach to language learning in general and vocabulary learning in particular is input modification.
-Input modification is motivated by Krashen's Input Hypothesis (1981, 1985, and 1987) and Long's Interaction Hypothesis The effect of explicit lexical elaboration on

-(1983a, 1983b, 1996).
+Input modification is motivated by Krashen's Input Hypothesis (1981, 1985, and 1987) and Long's Interaction Hypothesis (1983a, 1983b, 1996).
 Modification to input is based on the assumption that "input must be comprehensible to become intake" (Watanabe, 1997, p, 287).
 A theory of Input Modification finds its empirical evidence in acquisitional practices by L1 and L2 learners.
 For example, In the case of first language acquisition mothers make adjustments to their speech when they talk to their babies while they are trying to learn their L1.
 The modified speech which foreigners are exposed to as "foreigner talk", the term which Ferguson (1971) employed to describe such a language.
 In language learning settings, teachers lower their linguistic level to match that of the learners.
-Such a special jargon or register which is employed by language teachers in the instructional situations is referred to as "teacher talk" (Moradian, 2008).
+They use simple words and easy grammatical structures to make their language understandable to language learners in classrooms.
+Such a register which is used by language teachers in instructional situations is called "teacher talks" (Marefat & Moradian, 2008).